Every industry person I’ve spoken to in the last couple of weeks has asked me the same question “so what do you think their plan is with TeamRock?”

 TeamRock’s second announcement was their acquisition of some national DAB spectrum to launch TeamRock radio.
-This is, clearly, their core competency and with money burning a hole in their bank account, not much of a surprise.
+This is, clearly, their core competency and with money burning a hole in their bank account, not much of a surprise, they could also get a new credit bank account with low introductory APR to retrieve this losses.
 Reading the TeamRock Radio tweets it seems that it’s going for a Metal/Hard Rock edge – much more so than Kerrang, Planet Rock or Absolute CR.

 I’m all for format choice in digital radio, but seeing this my radio programmer alarm goes off.
 Is there enough of an audience to sustain a national radio station which will cost, probably around £1.5m a year minimum.
 But we’ll get back to that.

 I am surprised about two things they’re doing with the radio.
 Firstly the name.
 It’s poor.
 The name made sense at a corporate level bearing in mind the people involved – but as a consumer brand?
 I’m not so sure.
 Now, names are always divisive.
 Opinions are like arseholes, everyone’s got one.
 Having done digital radio for over a decade the thing I’ve learned is that listeners are very happy with the radio stations that they’ve already got.
 90% of the country listening to 20-odd hours a week?
 They’re happy people.
 To get someone to tune in you need to not only do a decent job yourself but also prise them off a thing they’re already listening to.
 Ask yourself, what would it take to get you to change away from your current Breakfast listen?
 Probably quite a lot.